Murder of Holly Bobo

 Holly Lynn Bobo (October 12, 1990 – c.
 April 13, 2011) was an American woman who disappeared on April 13, 2011, from her family home in Darden, Tennessee.
 She was last seen alive by her brother, Clint, shortly before 8 a.m., walking into the woods outside her home with a man wearing camouflage.
 In September 2014, Bobo's partial remains were found in northern Decatur County, and her death was ruled a homicide via a gunshot to the back of the head.

 Six men have been arrested for varying degrees of involvement in the murder.
 However, only three of the six have been prosecuted.
-Most of the arrests were made on the basis of a confession by a man with an intellectual disability named John Dylan Adams, who told police he saw his brother, Zach, and another friend, Jason Autry, with Bobo at his brother's home after her kidnapping.
+Most of the arrests were made on the basis of a confession by John Dylan Adams, a man with an intellectual disability.
+He told police he saw Bobo with his brother Zach and a friend, Jason Autry, at his brother's home after her kidnapping.
 It is unknown what led police to question Dylan about Bobo's disappearance.
-Dylan, Zach, and Autry were charged with especially aggravated kidnapping, first-degree murder and rape.
+Dylan, Zach, and Autry were charged with especially aggravated kidnapping, first-degree murder, and rape.
 Of the other three men arrested, charges against two were dropped, and one committed suicide without any charges being filed against him.